-During the year ended 30 June 2020, the Group conducted the following transactions which constituted continuing connected transactions under the Listing Rules.
+During the year ended 30 June 2021, the Group conducted the following transactions which constituted continuing connected transactions under the Listing Rules.

-I. Continuing Connected Transactions 2017-2020
+Continuing Connected Transactions 2020-2023

-On 2 May 2017, the Company renewed and entered into new agreements (the "Agreements") governing the Transactions Requiring Approval and the Transactions Exempt from Approval (both as defined and as more particularly described in the announcement of the Company dated 2 May 2017) with SHKP, a substantial shareholder of the Company, or Sun Hung Kai Properties Insurance Limited ("SHKI", a wholly-owned subsidiary of SHKP) (as the case may be), each for a term of three years commencing from 1 July 2017.
-The Agreements expired on 30 June 2020.
+On 5 May 2020, the Company renewed and entered into new agreements governing the Transactions Requiring Approval and the Transactions Exempt from Approval (both as defined and as more particularly described in the announcement of the Company dated 5 May 2020) with SHKP, a substantial shareholder of the Company, or Sun Hung Kai Properties Insurance Limited ("SHKI", a wholly-owned subsidiary of SHKP) (as the case may be), each for a term of three years commencing from 1 July 2020 and ending on 30 June 2023.

-Details of the Transactions Requiring Approval and the Transactions Exempt from Approval (together the "Continuing Connected Transactions 2017-2020") are as follows:
+Details of the Transactions Requiring Approval and the Transactions Exempt from Approval (together the "Continuing Connected Transactions 2020-2023") are as follows: